-As of March 31, 2020, the companies forming the Brazil Business Unit were involved in tax or regulatory disputes that TIM expects to lose for a total of around 16.6 billion reais (16.2 billion reais at December 31, 2019).
+As of March 31, 2020, the companies forming the Brazil Business Unit were involved in tax or regulatory disputes, the outcome of which is estimated as a possible loss totaling around 16.6 billion reais (16.2 billion reais at December 31, 2019).
 The main types of litigation are listed below, classified according to the tax to which they refer.